erin-hughes/book-review-blog/reviews/2024-03-the-midnight-library.md

 It's an interesting approach, and I don't think I've ever read a fantasy novel where the fantasy elements are this muted.
 But although I normally prefer urban fantasy where the marriage between the modern setting and the magic is more explicit, it works well here in _The Midnight Library_.
 This isn't a story about having the ability to travel the multiverse and experience other realities.
 It's a story about shifting perspectives - about how Nora's point of view changes when she lives those other realities.
 As Haig writes, aptly quoting Henry David Thoreau,

-<quote page="219">"It's not what you look at that matters, it's what you see."</quote>
+<articlequote byline="p.
+219">"It's not what you look at that matters, it's what you see."</articlequote>

 The "magic" in the story is merely a stand in for the work that needs to be done in order to gain this new worldview.
 One could even go so far as to say that the work, the process, the _therapy_, is the real magic.